 After an initial search, I decided which things I want to do first: I want to find out how a beginner can install his own docker development environment WITHOUT having ANY knowledge about Docker, Docker-Compose, etc…

-Unfortunately, no tutorial shows everything and explained everything I want to know.
-So I watched videos, and researched on GITHUB to gather all information I need to build my own personal docker development environment which can easily be transferred to production...
+Unfortunately, no tutorial showed everything and explained everything I want to know.
+So I watched videos and researched on GitHub to gather all information I need to build my own personal docker development environment which can easily be transferred to production...

 2. Installing Docker-Desktop

 The first thing was very easy.
 I downloaded Docker Desktop for Windows (here) and install it on my System.
 I am using Windows Pro so there were no problems installing (could be problems while using Home Edition).

 After installation, I switched to https://docs.docker.com/get-started/ and try to follow the instructions mentioned there.
 For me, it was the wrong place to start.
 I got more questions while following the tutorial than they could answer.
 So I tried another approach.